piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-errors.md

 ### Solution 1

 This is a bug in the Microsoft Remote Desktop Client.
-The workaround is to enable the ***Smart Card*** in Windows, even if it's not required for the connection.
+The workaround is to enable the ***Smart Card*** in Windows, even if it is not required for the connection.

 ### Problem 2